azer89/SimpleOpenGL/README.md

 # OpenGL Renderer

-A real-time rendering demo using OpenGL and C++.
+A real-time rendering demo built from scratch using OpenGL and C++.

 ### Features